MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ns-rilapitypes-rildeleteadditionalnumberstringparams.md

 ---
 UID: NS:rilapitypes.RILDELETEADDITIONALNUMBERSTRINGPARAMS
 title: RILDELETEADDITIONALNUMBERSTRINGPARAMS (rilapitypes.h)
-description: "Microsoft reserves the RILDELETEADDITIONALNUMBERSTRINGPARAMS structure for internal use only.
-Don't use this structure in your code."
+description: "Don't use this structure in your code.
+Microsoft reserves the RILDELETEADDITIONALNUMBERSTRINGPARAMS structure for internal use only."
 old-location: netvista\rildeleteadditionalnumberstringparams.htm
 tech.root: netvista
 ms.date: 05/02/2018